Rahuldj2/ChatApp-with-django/README.md

 Copy and paste the server link starting with https on google chrome to view the web page.
 A preview is shown below:
 ![image](https://user-images.githubusercontent.com/89291885/190853934-ba850d04-5cc6-4b5d-accc-c014df7d319e.png)

 Now you can enter the chat room of your choice!
-To test the real time chat updates you can open the same link on a different tab and enter the <br>
-same chat room with different username:
+To test the real time chat updates you can open the same link on a different tab and enter the same chat room with different username:
 ![image](https://user-images.githubusercontent.com/89291885/190854189-7331c1df-7874-4897-83e2-58ca2e16cacb.png)